 Snails can die unnoticed in your tank, since all you see is the shell, and it’s hard to keep track, if you have a lot of them, of who’s moving and who isn’t.
 Dead snails also produce ammonia as they decay, which is bad for your water quality and your fish.

 In addition, because snails like to travel, the smaller ones are able to fit inside your filter and can block filter openings or damaged impellers.

 Most snails will leave live plants alone, but some absolutely love a plant dinner, like some types of Mystery snails.

 Other snails will only munch on plants when they don’t have enough food to eat, and if you have too many snails in the tank, they’re sure to start looking for extra food from your plants.
 In this case, the snails are only dangerous to your plants, but it’s still something to keep in mind.

 Snails have to eat, too–and if there are snails taking over your tank, there’s a good chance they’ve already cleaned up any available algae and most of the leftovers already.

-They’ll need to move on something else to survive, and they’ll happily gobble up all the new fish food you’re adding to the tank once they’ve run through their other food supplies.
+They’ll need to move on to something else to survive, and they’ll happily gobble up all the new fish food you’re adding to the tank once they’ve run through their other food supplies.

-If that’s been happening in your tank, your fish aren’t going to get enough to eat for themselves, which means your fish aren’t going to last for too long if the snail population doesn’t decrease, and soon!
+If that’s been happening in your tank, your fish aren’t going to get enough to eat for themselves, which means your fish isn’t going to last for too long if the snail population doesn’t decrease, and soon!

 Controlling Aquarium Snails